Dr. Kimberly Niezgoda, Program Coordinator and Instructor

 ESL 506: Teaching the Four Skills: Reading, Writing, Listening and Speaking ESL 509: Computer-Assisted Language Learning

 Susan Featro earned B.A. in German and in music from Lycoming College and earned her M.Ed. in teaching and curriculum from Penn State University.
 Susan has also completed Penn State's ESL certificate program.
-She is certified to teach ESL, German and music in Pennsylvania and has taught all three subjects at the elementary, middle school and high school levels.
-Susan teaches German to seventh grade students in the Pleasant Valley School District, where she serves on the school's Diversity Task Force and Accreditation for Growth committee.
-Susan is currently pursuing her doctorate in educational leadership, specializing in instructional technology at Wilkes University.
+She earned her doctorate in Educational Leadership at Wilkes University, specializing in Instructional Technology.
+Susan is certified to teach K-12 ESL, German and music in Pennsylvania and has taught all three subjects at the elementary, middle school and high school levels.
+Susan currently teaches K-12 ESL in the Tamaqua Area School District.
 Susan has published a research study in The Teacher Trainer, and her writing has also been featured in the National Gallery of Writing.
+She is active in presenting at national and international research conferences.

 Melissa Myers earned a B.S. in elementary education, with a concentration in reading, from Kutztown University of Pennsylvania.
 She completed the honors program by presenting her thesis on “Guided Reading, A Balanced Approach to Literacy Instruction”.
 She earned her M.S. in educational leadership from Wilkes University with K-12 principal certification and has completed an ESL certificate program at King’s College.
 Melissa was a student teacher at Essex Primary School, London, England, where there are over 40 languages or dialects spoken by students.
 She received the Colonial Intermediate Unit’s 2007 Excellence in Education Award for her efforts in co-establishing and sustaining an award winning ESL parent outreach program, ESL Home/School Connection.
 Melissa is the ESL Department Head for Pocono Mountain school district.